DCC-EX/dcc-ex.github.io/docs/ex-commandstation/advanced-setup/supported-wifi/wifi-config.rst

 As mentioned in :doc:`WiFi Setup </ex-commandstation/get-started/wifi-setup>`, there are two main reasons for wanting to use WiFi; to connect to |JMRI| without a USB cable, or to connect to a wireless controller like the |Engine Driver| mobile app.
 While it can work to simply use WiFi to replace the USB cable to connect the computer running |JMRI| to your Command Station, there are better ways and frankly, your electronics are usually under the benchwork, so just buy the right sized cable.
 But if you have no alternative and need to replace the cable with wireless, we recommend the HC-12 serial wireless bridge boards which we cover in **HC-12 page coming**.

-.. todo:: link needed for Wireless Connections
-   Add Link above
+.. todo:: LOW - link needed for Wireless Connections Add Link above

 That said, there are two main wireless technologies that let you send commands to your Command Station and control your trains: